Last updated 11 October 2024

 How are you notifying people about the speed limit changes?

-We let people know about the changes via a targeted communications campaign including letters and emails, social media posts, flyers, and updates to our project webpage.
+We let people know about the changes via a targeted communications campaign including letters and emails, and updates to our project webpage.
 Keep an eye on our website for updated information.

 Did you consult with the public on these changes?